BenamarMk/acm-simulator/README.md

 ```
 acm-simulator.sh --pvpath /path/to/pv-backups
 ```
-This command will deploy a wordpress application usging the default app location, ramencr, and cluster config.
-The **--pvpath** is used for deploying the backup PVs during the failover/failback.
+This command will deploy a wordpress application using the default app location, ramen cr, and cluster config.
+The **--pvpath** is for deploying the backup up PVs during the failover/failback.

 For more details, look at the full documentation [here](https://github.com/BenamarMk/acm-simulator/blob/main/docs/details.md)